hadley/adv-r/Rcpp.md

 ### No inputs, scalar output

 Let's start with a very simple function.
-It has no arguments and always returns the the integer 1:
+It has no arguments and always returns the integer 1:

 ```
 one <- function() 1L